MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/define-maintain-channel-clients-registers-hw-stations.md

 #### Receipt profiles

 Receipt profiles are assigned to printers within the hardware profile.
 They are used to specify the receipt types that are printed at a specific printer.
 The profiles include settings for the receipt formats, and settings that determine whether the receipt is always printed, or whether the cashier is prompted to decide whether the receipt must be printed.
 Different printers might also use different receipt profiles.
 For example, printer 1 is a standard thermal receipt printer, and therefore has smaller receipt formats.
 However, printer 2 is a full-size receipt printer that is used to print only customer order receipts, which require more space.
-Read more about [receipt profiles](configure-emailed-receipt-formats.md#configure-a-receipt-profile).
+For more information, see [Configure a receipt profile](configure-emailed-receipt-formats.md#configure-a-receipt-profile).

 #### Hardware profiles

 Hardware profiles are explained as a component for client setup earlier in this article.
-Hardware profiles are assigned directly to the POS register or to a shared hardware station.
-They are used to specify the types of devices a specific POS register or hardware station uses.
+Hardware profiles are assigned directly to the POS register or to a shared hardware station, and are used to specify the types of devices a specific POS register or hardware station uses.
 Hardware profiles are also used to specify the EFT settings that are used to communicate with the payment SDK.

 #### Visual profiles

-Visual profiles are assigned at the register level.
-They are used to specify the theme for a specific register.
-The profiles include settings for the type of application that is used (MPOS or Cloud POS), the accent color and theme, the font scheme, the logon background, and the POS background.
-Read more about visual profiles in the [Create point of sale (POS) visual profiles](tasks/create-pos-visual-profile-2016-02.md) help topic.
+Visual profiles are used to specify the theme for a specific register and are assigned at the register level.
+The profiles include settings for the type of application that is used (MPOS or Cloud POS), the accent color and theme, the font scheme, the sign-in screen background, and the POS background.
+For more information, see [Create point of sale (POS) visual profiles](tasks/create-pos-visual-profile-2016-02.md).

 ### Custom fields